Yubico/webauthn-sign-kem-extensions/README.md

  1. If `arkgSign` is present:

+    1. If the current ceremony is not an authentication ceremony, return a DOMException whose name is "NotSupportedError".

+    1. If `arkgSign.keyHandleByCredential` is not present or is empty, then return a DOMException whose name is "NotSupportedError".

     1. If any key in `arkgSign.keyHandleByCredential` is the empty string, or is not a valid base64url encoding, or does not equal the id of some element of `allowCredentials` after performing base64url decoding, then return a DOMException whose name is "SyntaxError".

+ 1. If `generateKey` is present:

+    1. If the current ceremony is not a registration ceremony, return a DOMException whose name is "NotSupportedError".

  1. If `sign` is present:

+    1. If the current ceremony is a registration ceremony:

+        1. If `generateKey` is not present, then return a DOMException whose name is "NotSupportedError".

+        1. If `sign.keyHandleByCredential` is present,
+            then return a DOMException whose name is "NotSupportedError".

+    1. If the current ceremony is an authentication ceremony:

+        1. If `sign.keyHandleByCredential` is not present or is empty, then return a DOMException whose name is "NotSupportedError".

         1. If any key in `sign.keyHandleByCredential` is the empty string, or is not a valid base64url encoding, or does not equal the id of some element of `allowCredentials` after performing base64url decoding, then return a DOMException whose name is "SyntaxError".

  1. If `arkgGenerateSeed` is present: